KPourgourides/UAVTrafficPy/README.md

 ### Do you want to contribute?

-Contribution to classes or methods of `UAVTraffPy` can be done through pull requests, and are very welcome and enouraged.
-All contributed code must follow the coding standards defined in the project's [pylintrc configuration](https://github.com/KPourgourides/UAVTraffPy/blob/main/.pylintrc).
+Contribution to classes or methods of `UAVTrafficPy` can be done through pull requests, and are very welcome and enouraged.
+All contributed code must follow the coding standards defined in the project's [pylintrc configuration](https://github.com/KPourgourides/UAVTrafficPy/blob/main/.pylintrc).
 Please ensure your code passes pylint checks before submitting a pull request.

 >[!IMPORTANT]
 > Please open pull requests to the `dev` branch